suesslin/luki.github.io/_posts/2018-02-05-sexuality-as-a-social-inequality-in-germany.markdown

+---
+layout: post
+title:  "Sexuality as A Social Inequality in Germany"
+date:   2018-02-05 20:47:00 +0100
+categories: school
+---
+# Introduction
 Last week, I got to present my research on a social inequality in Germany.
 The task was to pick an inequality, find supporting news articles that prove it that aren’t older than 2 years and sum it up on one DIN A4 page in a certain format.

 I went for ‘Sexuality as an inequality’ and got 100% (15 points) on my presentation + work.
 Since I love sharing findings, I liberally translated my work, as well as the quotes I incorporated.